Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Proposed Uniform Parameter Optimization (UPO) Strategy

-In Fig. \ref{fig:upo vs fpo soln}, we show the solution obtained with high probability for a $[6,3,3]$ code upon receiving an erroneous vector $r=111011$.
+In Fig. \ref{fig:upo vs fpo soln}, we show the solution obtained with high probability for a $[6,3,3]$ code upon receiving an erroneous vector $y=111011$.
 The state $\ket{011011}$ has the highest probability of occurrence and thus it is the solution we obtain using QAOA.
-The decoded path has a path metric $d(011011,r) = 1$.
+The decoded path has a path metric $d(011011,y) = 1$.
 We note that this is indeed the path with minimum path metric corresponding to the received erroneous vector.
-We also show the amplification difference between the two optimization technique, which again points out the more acceptance of the UPO.
-We also apply the algorithm for a $[9,4,4]$ code upon receiving an erroneous vector $r = 111011011$.
+We also show the amplification difference between the two optimization techniques, which again points out the more acceptance of the UPO compared to FPO.
+We also apply the algorithm for a $[9,4,4]$ code upon receiving an erroneous vector $y = 111011011$.
 The result is shown in Fig. \ref{fig: sol_944_uni_1}.
-Here, we again use uniform parameter optimization to train the parameterized quantum circuit.
+Here, we again use UPO to train the parameterized quantum circuit.
 The PQC we use has 3 unitary layers.
 The decoded codeword has unit path metric and is also the minimum among others.
 In another case where we took a $[3,2,1]$ code.
 Codespace of this code is $\mathcal{C} = \{000, 010, 101, 111\}$.
-For this code, if we receive the erroneous vector $r = 011$, the algorithm returns two states with high probability $\ket{010}$ and $\ket{111}$ as shown in Fig. \ref{fig:sol_32_uni_1}.
+For this code, if we receive the erroneous vector $y = 011$, the algorithm returns two states with high probability $\ket{010}$ and $\ket{111}$ as shown in Fig. \ref{fig:sol_32_uni_1}.
 This suggests there are two paths with the least path metric, and this indeed matches the theory.
-It signifies that every path which has the minimum metric among all the paths will be opted out as the solution by the hybrid decoder.
-We now observe the results for the convolution codes.
+It signifies that every path which has the minimum metric among all the paths will be opted out as the solution by the hybrid decoder with equal probability.